abhilashsajeev/testing/README.md

 ```

 * *Git* - Get git using a package manager or <a href="http://git-scm.com/downloads">download</a> it.
-* Mean currently works with either grunt or gulp..
+* MEAN currently works with either grunt or gulp.
 ```
 $ npm install -g grunt-cli
 $ npm install -g gulp